Linda Doyle: Board and project roles

 By the 2010s, Doyle was an advisor to the National Broadband Steering Committee in Ireland, Ofcom's Spectrum Advisory Board in the United Kingdom and the Wireless@KTH project at KTH Royal Institute of Technology in Stockholm, Sweden.
 She was also chairperson of the board of The Douglas Hyde Gallery (2013–2021) and a member of those of Pallas Studios and the Wireless Innovation Forum.
-She has also been a judge of Ireland's Young Scientist and Technology Exhibition, and involved as a board member and in other ways with the Festival of Curiosity, a scientific discovery event for a large audience of children in Dublin.
+She has also been a judge of Ireland's Young Scientist and Technology Exhibition, and was involved as a board member and in other ways with the Festival of Curiosity, a scientific discovery event for a large audience of children in Dublin.

 Doyle has also promoted the engagement of girls with STEAM (science, technology, engineering, the arts and mathematics) subjects, through initiatives such as the Irish Teen Turn, the global Girls in Tech and HerStory.
 By 2017, she was also a member of the board of Science Gallery International, a network of science outreach initiatives inspired by Science Gallery Dublin, a youth-focused outreach gallery established within the ambit of TCD.

-As of 2021, she was a member of the Scientific Advisory Board of open-access publishing platform Open Research Europe, and of the steering committee of Ireland's National Broadband project, and chairperson of Ofcom's Spectrum Advisory Board.
+She was also a member of the Scientific Advisory Board of open-access publishing platform Open Research Europe, and of the steering committee of Ireland's National Broadband project, and until 2022 was chairperson of Ofcom's Spectrum Advisory Board.